odtu/EE464/Hardware Project/README.md

 - **Non-Isolated Output:** If the isolation between the input side and output side is broken for any reason, you will get a penalty with negative bonus.

+- **Current Mode Control Bonus:** Implement a closed loop using current mode control such as average mode control or peak current control.
+This bonus cannot be got with only a voltage mode control.

+- **PCB Quotation:** Getting price from PCBWay for 1000 samples.

+- **3D View of PCB:** Rendered 3D view of designed PCB.

+- **Transfer Function Derivation:** Deriving control-to-output transfer function of converter.

+- **Open-loop Bode Plot:** Obtaining bode plot of converter.

+- **Closed-loop Simulation with controller:** Closed-loop control simulations with control IC.

+~~- **Efficiency Bonus:** The bonus point will be calculated based on this formula: 100 * (Efficiency)<sup>2</sup> - 45 + I<sub>o</sub>.
+Note that you may get negative efficiency bonus depending on your converter efficiency and rated output current.~~

+~~- **Analog Controller IC:** Projects with an integrated circuit analog controller (such as TL494) will be rewarded with extra point.~~

+~~- **PCB Bonus:** Implementing the project on a printed circuit board (PCB) will be rewarded.~~

+~~- **Industrial Design Bonus:** The expected volumes for each converter is different because of different ratings.
+The team's effort to minimize the volume will be evaluated separately.
+Compact and user friendly projects will be rewarded.~~

-- **Utilization:** Tight semiconductor ratings will be rewarded. (?)
+~~- **Utilization:** Tight semiconductor ratings will be rewarded. (?)~~

-- **Video:** Although video submission is not mandatory, you are free to submit a video for your project duration.
+~~- **Video:** Although video submission is not mandatory, you are free to submit a video for your project duration.
 Again feel free to get funny, and creative as well as describing your projects.
-More than one video bonuses can be awarded.
+More than one video bonuses can be awarded.~~

-- **Karma Bonus:** This bonus will be awarded to one person who helps most to everyone during the project period.
-This bonus will be awarded by the results of anonymous voting on ODTUClass.
+~~- **Karma Bonus:** This bonus will be awarded to one person who helps most to everyone during the project period.
+This bonus will be awarded by the results of anonymous voting on ODTUClass.~~

 The table given below shows the bonus points.